FAQs

 • Family therapy sessions are free.

-• 12 sessions are offered to families.
+• Up to 12 sessions are offered to families.

 • In Northbridge, Joondalup, or Midland.